bluecmd/fejkon/README.md

 This is known to happen if you apply the above `LD_PRELOAD` fix and then launch ModelSim compilation.
 The bug can be triggered on normal machines as well if you accidentally applied the `LD_PRELOAD` hack to them.

-For some reason ModelSim then fails to decrypt the encrypted device libraries when told to preload the system udev library.
+For some reason ModelSim then fails to decrypt the encrypted device libraries when told to preload a library.
+Note: It does not have to be udev, this has been known to fail for other preloades e.g. in /etc/ld.so.preload.

 ```
 # ** Error: ../intelFPGA/20.1/quartus/eda/sim_lib/mentor/stratixv_atoms_ncrypt.v(38): (vlog-2163) Macro `<protected> is undefined.